 Hosting a virtual game night with friends does not have to be difficult.
 When in person, taking a board game off of the shelf and gathering some friends around the table was something we took for granted.
 Now with everything having to be online, we had to improvise a little on which games we could play virtually over video chat.

-Here are some virtual game night ideas on which virtual games you can play over video chat for a zoom game night.
+Here are some virtual game night ideas on which virtual games you can play over video chat with fun zoom games.
 These games to play on zoom are in no necessary order, so feel free to choose the ones that you think will be best for your virtual game night group!
 We are sure that you will have fun with any or all of these virtual board games to play on zoom.

 As we play more games during our quarantine, I will be sure to update the list.
 We consider these type of games “virtual games,” as they can be played online via a computer or mobile phone.
 For now, here is our list of games for virtual game night that you can play over zoom video chat: